wp-plugins/posts-social-shares-count/readme.txt

 = Change Log =

-* Version 1.2: Fixed a mistake with functions without post ID usage.
+* Version 1.2: Fixed a bug with functions without post ID usage.
-* Version 1.1: Fixed a mistake with pssc_all shortcode
+* Version 1.1: Fixed a bug with pssc_all shortcode

 == Installation ==
 1. Go to your admin area and select Plugins -> Add new from the menu.